If your skin breaks out in bumps or patches you may have a rash. These patches can look red on white skin and grey on black or brown skin.

 Treatment for rashes

-Hives are generally treated with antihistamine tablets.
+Hives are usually treated with antihistamine tablets.
 Ask your pharmacist for advice.
 You can also take paracetamol or ibuprofen if you have any pain.

-If you are feeling unwell with the rash, see your GP to check if an infection may be causing the problem.
+They can check if an infection is causing the problem.
 Some infections caused by viruses may need treatment.